 If you're looking for a self-directed IRA custodian for alternative investments, you need to consider fees, but also the level of service and expertise of the company.
 Use this template to learn how to save over 50% annually comparing self-directed IRA custodians.
 It will not only help you assess IRA fees but also the quality of service for up to 3 IRA companies, including IRAR Trust Company.

-Most custodians have a one-time setup fee for establishing your account.
+Most SDIRA custodians have a one-time setup fee for establishing your account.
 This fee can range from $50 to $300 depending on the custodian or provider.
 It can also vary depending on your investment types.
-Providers that create LLCs for checkbook control are usually higher in cost.
+Providers that create IRA LLCs for checkbook control are usually higher in cost.
 You should also take into account any annual LLC expenses.
-By the way, it's not required to create an LLC to invest in real estate.
+By the way, it's not required to create an IRA LLC to invest in real estate.

 Custodians charge an annual fee based on the asset type or its value, others may provide an "all-inclusive" fee but still charge additional transaction fees.
-Make sure you read the fine print, there is no such thing as a no-fee retirement account.
+Make sure you read the fine print, there is no such thing as a no-fee IRA or no fee retirement account.

 Transaction fees include buying, selling, transferring funds, check requests, etc. Depending on how many transactions you make a year, this can add up.